felixerdy/Geosoftware-II/README.md

-# Geosoftware-II
+# Skypaper
 ###### Softwareprojekt Geosoftware II - WWU Münster - Gruppe 4

-SkyPaper is a web application for publishing scientific paper.
+Skypaper is a web application for publishing scientific paper.
 The publisher can add temporal/spatial data which will be visualized in the paper with the ability for readers to interact.

 #### System Requirements: